shakyabhoomi12-netizen/Problem-Statements/README.md

 This task demonstrates a clean and interpretable predictive core for financial time-series forecasting.
 By combining historical trends, future projections, uncertainty bounds, and evaluation metrics into a single coherent pipeline, the solution fulfills all Task-1 requirements in a simple and explainable manner.

+Task-2:The Chatbot
+Financial Advisor (Natural Language “WHY” Engine)

+Overview:
+Task-2 focuses on building a natural language interface that helps users understand the context behind stock market movements.
+Instead of only showing numbers, the system: understands user questions in plain English identifies the relevant stock, analyzes recent price movement, retrieves related news, provides a simple explanation of market behavior.
+The solution is intentionally kept minimal, explainable, and robust.

+What the System Does

+Given a user query like:

+“Why did Apple stock drop?”

+“When did Microsoft go up?”

+“Explain Tesla movement”

+The system:
+Identifies the stock ticker from the query.
+Analyzes recent price trend (up / down / stable).
+Fetches recent news related to the stock.
+Explains the possible reason behind the movement.

+Data Sources:

+Stock Price Data: Yahoo Finance (via yfinance).

+News Data: Yahoo Finance news feed.

+No CSV files or stored datasets are used.
+All data is fetched live at runtime.

+Methodology

+Ticker Identification:
+Simple keyword-based mapping from company names to tickers.

+Trend Analysis:
+Uses the last 14 trading days to determine whether the stock moved up or down.

+News Context:
+Retrieves the most recent available news headline (with safe fallbacks).

+Explanation Engine:
+A rule-based explanation combines trend and news context to explain market behavior.

+This approach ensures:
+clarity,
+transparency,
+easy explainability.

+Example Interaction
+User: Why did Apple stock drop?
+System:
+Stock: AAPL
+Recent price trend: down
+Related news: [recent headline]
+The recent movement may be influenced by this news and overall market sentiment.

+Technologies Used
+Python,
+yfinance,
+pandas.

+How to Run

+Install dependencies:
+pip install yfinance pandas

+Run the script:

+python task2.py

+Ask questions in natural language.
+Type exit to quit.

+Notes on Output:
+Some stocks may show similar explanations if: recent price trends are similar, no distinct news headline is available.
+This behavior is data-driven and expected.

+Conclusion:
+This task demonstrates a lightweight and interpretable financial advisor system that bridges numerical stock data with contextual explanations.
+By combining natural language queries, recent price trends, and news context, the solution fulfills all Task-2 requirements while remaining simple and robust.